ROCm/hipBLASLt/docs/how-to-use-hipblaslt-tuning-utility.rst

 2. Ensure the ``MatchTable.yaml`` file exists in ``build/release/library``.
 3. Run the command ``python3 find_exact.py <your yaml file> <hipblaslt_root_folder>/build/release <output folder>``

-You should see the following message appears, in this case is NN FP32 tuning:
+You should see the following message appear.
+The following example is for NN FP32 tuning:

 .. code-block:: bash